mteillet/Renderman_NPR_shaders/SeExpressions/SeExpressions.md

 res

 # It is also possible to load textures through the SeExpression Node directly, although it is of limited use

-# Cell noise from SeExpression node.
+Cell noise from SeExpression node.
 From surface point position (P) - red = X - green = Y - blue = Z (here generated from camera space)
-# You would need to modify the floatInput1 value in order to scale the noise by changing how the cvoronoi function would read the surface point position data
+You would need to modify the floatInput1 value in order to scale the noise by changing how the cvoronoi function would read the surface point position data
-# The norm function normalizes the luminance from what is generated
+The norm function normalizes the luminance from what is generated

 res = P;
 res = cvoronoi(P*floatInput1)*2-1 ;
 res = res*floatInput2;
 res = norm(res);
 res

-# By defaut, the P will generate the function, and is in camera space - meaning it won't stick to the object
+# By defaut, the P will generate the function, and is in camera space - meaning it won't stick to the object.
+Use instead Pobj
-#   use instead Pobj

 res = P;
 res = cvoronoi(Pobj*floatInput1)*2-1 ;
 res = res*floatInput2;